 - E. Movement to a Higher Classification.
-When an employee is promoted or reclassified to a position in a classification with a higher maximum pay rate, he/she shall be placed on an actual step in the new range that will provide a minimum of a five percent (5%) increase, or to the minimum of the new range.
+When an employee is promoted or reclassified to a position in a classification with a higher maximum pay rate, he/she they shall be placed on an actual step in the new range that will provide a minimum of a five percent (5%) increase, or to the minimum of the new range.
 The date of such promotion or reclassification shall establish a new anniversary date for subsequent merit increases. - F. Movement to a Lower Classification.
-If an employee is reclassified to a position in a classification with a lower pay range, his/her pay rate may remain the same if it is within the pay range of the lower classification.
+If an employee is reclassified to a position in a classification with a lower pay range, his/her their pay rate may remain the same if it is within the pay range of the lower classification.
 If the employee's current pay rate is not within the lower pay range, the reduction in wages shall not occur until one (1) year after the effective date of the reclassification.
+If the reduction is more than one (1) pay range, the decrease will occur incrementally not to exceed three (3) years.
+Incremental decreases will occur annually beginning one (1) year from the effective date of the reclassification.
+At the end of the third (3rd) year, the employee's rate of pay will be adjusted downward to the lower pay range.
+The pay range adjustments will be aligned with the beginning of the pay period closest to the anniversary of the effective date of the reclassification that does not negatively impact the employee.
 The anniversary date does not change as a result of the movement to a lower classification. - G. Demotion.
 Employees who voluntarily demote or are demoted for cause shall be placed in the new range at a step closest to the former rate of pay without resulting in a pay increase.
 The anniversary date does not change as a result of the demotion. - H. Internal Appointment.
-When an employee is selected as an internal appointment to another position in a classification with the same pay range, his/her rate of pay remains the same.
-Such employee shall retain his/her anniversary date for pay increases.
+When an employee is selected as an internal appointment to another position in a classification with the same pay range, his/her their rate of pay remains the same.
+Such employee shall retain his/her their anniversary date for pay increases.